Author: Ed Greenwood

 In the 1960s, years before Dungeons and Dragons, Ed Greenwood initially created the Forgotten Realms as a setting for his fantasy fiction.
 In 1988, once the Forgotten Realms Campaign Setting hit store shelves, he finally got his chance to publish his original Forgotten Realms fiction in novel form.
 Surely the creator of the setting will have come up with something better and more flavourful than the books we’ve seen so far, right?
 Well… let’s take a look.

-This is the first of the Forgotten Realms books to be published in one of the “heartlands” of the setting.
-Waterdeep and the Sword Coast in the west and the Cormyr/Dalelands area in the east are the two most lovingly detailed regions of Faerûn; Spellfire takes place entirely in the latter.
+This is the first of the Forgotten Realms books to be published in one of the “heartlands” of the setting: Waterdeep and the Sword Coast in the west and the Cormyr/Dalelands area in the east.
+They’re the two most lovingly detailed regions of Faerûn, and Spellfire takes place entirely in the latter.
 It’s nice to have a book that’s set in civilization for a change, rather than a remote corner of the world, so that we can see what life is like in the rest of the Realms.

-The reason why those two particular regions are so detailed is that Greenwood was the Dungeon Master for a couple of very long-running D&D campaigns set in those areas of the Realms, so they’ve benefited tremendously from many years of collaboratively-created details.
+The reason why those two regions are so well-elaborated is that Greenwood was the Dungeon Master for a couple of long-running D&D campaigns set in those areas of the Realms, so they’ve benefited from many years of collaboratively created details.
 Unfortunately, you can really see the D&D campaign roots showing through once the story gets to Shadowdale.
-The Knights of Myth Drannor, the adventuring party from Greenwood’s Dalelands campaign, show up here as supporting characters, then end up doing most of the work and getting a lot of the characterization.
+The Knights of Myth Drannor, the adventuring party from Greenwood’s Dalelands campaign, show up here as supporting characters, then end up doing most of the work and getting most of the characterization.
 Between them and Elminster, it feels like the two protagonists aren’t the most important people in the story by a long shot.
 In fact, they spend an awful lot of time just witnessing the supporting cast being awesome.

 The novel also tries to cram in as many iconic Realms characters as it can — Elminster, Fzoul, Manshoon, the Simbul, and even Khelben Arunsun all make appearances.
 It’s a double-edged sword, I think; it gives the world more texture when you see how many big organizations and powerful people are all carefully balanced against each other in a sort of magical détente, but it also crowds the story with characters who are only tangentially relevant to the protagonists’ journey.